 After deboarding at the airport, you will need to take a cab or some other means of public transportation to reach your respective destination.

-By Road.
 You can consider travelling to Ayodhya from road networks as well.
 Here is how to reach Ayodhya by road.

 You can also consider travelling via interstate buses to Ayodhya.
 Depending upon your location, you can easily book buses online.

-By Train.
 Ayodhya has a train junction by the same name.
 It is very well connected with places like Varanasi, Lucknow, Gorakhpur and Aligarh.

 Apart from Ayodhya Junction, you can also consider the Faizabad Junction, situated at an approximate distance of 8-10 km.
 Here is how you can reach Ayodhya via train routes.